rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  is simply worth more now than it will be in the future.

+Worst still, fiat money is inflationary by the whims of those who control the money supply.
+There is a reason janitors have less purchasing power than ever before.
+If you are janitor, you can work harder and harder, but you will earn less and less value over time.
+ And that amount less will be gained by those known as cantilion insiders, those close to the money supply, those who benefit from increases in the money supply, including art collectors.

 If you ever wonder why modern societies are struggling with consumerism, environmental catastrophes, health epidemics where supposedly